-The ommatidia which are aligned directly with the item the shrimp is focused on, absorb light from the precise direction, giving the impression of a pupil.
-The other “eyes” or ommatidia alongside, reflect light from that same angle causing the sheen and the visual impression that there is a pupil.
+The ommatidia which are aligned directly with the item the shrimp is focused on, absorb light from that precise direction, causing it to appear dark and appearing to look like a pupil.
+The other ommatidia alongside, reflect light from that same angle causing the sheen contributing to the visual impression that there is a pupil.

 Mantis shrimp’s compound eyes are made up of tens of thousands of ommatidia “eyes”.
 Each contain photoreceptor cells with associated pigment and support cells.
 In the middle of the eye there are six rows of modified ommatidia called the mid band, and each row is specialized to detect specific wavelengths of light or polarized light.

 The first four rows picks out light visible to humans as well as ultra violet light.
 The last two rows pick out polarized light, with the help of tiny precisely positioned hairs.
 The mantis shrimp is the only known organism to pick out circularly polarized light.